Courses in English

-ASIA 425 Beyond Hostilities: Israeli-Palestinian Exchanges and Collaborations in Cinema and Literature (JWST 425, PWAD 425) (3).
+ASIA 425 Beyond Hostilities: Israeli-Palestinian Exchanges and Partnerships in Film, Literature, and Music (JWST 425, PWAD 425) (3).
 Focuses on the various collaborations, exchanges, and mutual enrichment between Israelis and Palestinians in the realm of culture, particularly literature and cinema.
 These connections include language (Israeli Jewish authors writing in Arabic and Palestinian writers who choose Hebrew as their language of expression), collaborating in filmmaking, and joint educational initiatives.

 ASIA 429 Culture and Power in Southeast Asia (ANTH 429, FOLK 429) (3).
 The formation and transformation of values, identities, and expressive forms in Southeast Asia in response to forms of power.
 Emphasis on the impact of colonialism, the nation-state, and globalization.

-ASIA 435 The Cinemas of the Middle East and North Africa (3).
+ASIA 435 The Cinemas of the Middle East and North Africa (CMPL 535, PWAD 435) (3).
 This course explores the social, cultural, political, and economic contexts in which films are made and exhibited and focuses on shared intraregional cinematic trends pertaining to discourse, aesthetics, and production.